 Exploration of the neural basis of behavior and motivation.
 Emphasis on the structure, functions and disorders.
 Topics include memory, emotion, learning, addictions, conscience, states of mind, and self-regulation.
-Consideration of Swedenborgian view of the brain, mind, and the soul Information Literacy skills emphasized.
-Prerequisite: Psychology 101.
+Consideration of Swedenborgian view of the brain, mind, and the soul.
+Information Literacy skills emphasized.
+Prerequisite: Psychology 101 and either Biology 122 or instructor permission.